 Potassium has a balancing effect and promotes strong stems, good roots and resistance to disease.
 It is also essential for translocation of sugars in plants.

 Sulfur, like nitrogen, promotes dark green leaves, and a lack of it may result in yellow leaves or the failure of some plants to set seed.
-Sulfur may be of particular importance to cole crops like broccoli.
+Sulfur may also be of particular importance to healthy cole crops like broccoli, cauliflower and kale.

-Optimum nutrition puts a a glossy coat on leaves, making them more resilient to disease, insects and trouble of all kinds.
-This is why if plants are grown in potting mix or bagged “soils” instead of natural soils there is a need to add fertilizer.
+Optimum nutrition puts a a glossy coat on leaves, making them more resilient to disease, insects and trouble of all kinds and this is the all important Point 2 I want you to remember.
+Natural soils with a high clay content hang on to nutrients as ions, and release these ions as plants need them.
+This is why if plants are grown only in potting mix, compost or bagged “soils” instead of natural clay-containing soils there is a real need to add fertilizer as soil nutrients become “used up” (otherwise you will not get glossy leaves.)

 Bringing Plants into Bloom

 It is one thing to have a lemon as a houseplant in a northern garden.
 It is a completely different thing to have your healthy lemon houseplant bloom and produce lemons.
 And this is where specialty fertilizers come in.
 They are not a big dump of equal parts Nitrogen, Phosphorus and Potassium.
-The are specialized to balance the nutrients so you trigger bloom.
-I have a water soluble fertilizer (1-25-35) with added kelp and micronutirents and when I am ready to stimulate blooms I use it once or at most twice.
+The are specialized to balance the nutrients and trigger bloom.
+I use a water soluble fertilizer (1-25-35) with added kelp and micro-nutirents and when I am ready to stimulate blooms in spring when higher light levels allow it, I use it once or at most twice.

 Role of Soils